Incrisz/uniti-deployer/README.md

-# Lambda Deployment Web UI
+# Lambda Cron Dashboard

-This project provides a minimal Flask application that runs `git pull` on a target repository and then deploys the bundle to an AWS Lambda function via the AWS CLI.
-Trigger the workflow from a single button in the web UI.
+A lightweight Flask application that exposes a browser-based dashboard for managing a cron-style background job powered by APScheduler.
+Each run invokes an AWS Lambda function through the AWS CLI, captures the response, and streams the output back to the UI so you can monitor executions without leaving the browser.

 ## Requirements

 - Python 3.9+
-- AWS CLI configured with credentials that can update the target Lambda function
+- AWS CLI installed and configured with credentials that can invoke the target Lambda function
-- Network access from the host running this app to AWS
+- APScheduler dependencies (installed via `requirements.txt`)

 Install dependencies: